cisco-open/libnasp/components/heimdall/heimdall/README.md

     }
 ```

-## Create the identity service account of the workload
+### Create the identity service account of the workload

-Create the service account referenced in the client entry in the pod namespace.
+Create the service account in the pod namespace referenced by the client entry above.

 ```bash
 kubectl create sa -n external ios-mobile